 As it is the first time for Squirrel Class to access Forest School here at Langrish School, it is important the children feel safe and have a deep understanding of their new environment.
 It is important to spend time exploring the natural open space, finding hidden holes, seeing how high and different each tree is, looking for habitats and understanding the different, uneven surfaces.
 We spend time listening to the different sounds around us whether it be from birds, the leaves on the trees rustling or footsteps from the children running.

 It is important all children embed the forest school rules and follow them for the safety of themselves and others.
 We continue to practise this to ensure it is understood by all.
+We learn how to care for the environment and the living creatures within it.

 Within our forest school sessions, we climb trees, play in the mud kitchen, play hide and seek, run as fast as we can or create den using the natural world around us with support from tarpaulins and rope.
 Children learn to take risks, be imaginative in the open world around them and challenge themselves each week they attend forest school.
 Questions and thoughts are asked such as, “I wonder if…”, “I have found this… what is it?” and “This wasn’t here before, where has it come from?”